 Precision and Bias11

-Precision—Test precision is established on the basis of reference oil test results (for operationally valid tests) monitored by the TMC.3 The data are reviewed semi-annually by the Sequence VI Surveillance Panel.
+Precision—Test precision is established on the basis of reference oil test results (for operationally valid tests) monitored by the TMC.3 The data are reVIFwed semi-annually by the Sequence VI Surveillance Panel.
 Contact the TMC for current industry data.
-Precision data for non-reference oils are reviewed semi-annually by the ASTM Sequence VI Surveillance Panel.
+Precision data for non-reference oils are reVIFwed semi-annually by the ASTM Sequence VI Surveillance Panel.

 Test precision as established for the official acceptance of this procedure is shown in Table 8.